-"Other Liabilities - Transactions in Transit" in the above table relates mainly to temporary balances consisting basically of share subscription transactions and other transactions performed on organized markets pending settlement.
+"Other Liabilities - Transactions in Transit" in the above table relates mainly to temporary balances consisting basically of share subscription transactions and other transactions performed on organised markets pending settlement.

-The balance of the heading "Accruals - Accrued expenses " of "Other liabilities" in the foregoing table includes, among other items, as of December 31, 2019, balances amounting to 10,657 thousand euros (EUR 19,833 thousand at 31 December 2018) that originate in variable remuneration paid by the outstanding staff.
+The balance of the heading "Accruals - Accrued expenses" in the foregoing table includes, among other items, as of December 31, 2019, balances amounting to 10,657 thousand euros (EUR 19,964 thousand at 31 December 2018) that originate in variable remuneration paid by the outstanding staff.